SharePoint/sp-dev-docs/docs/transform/modernize-userinterface-lists-and-libraries.md

 - Migrate the field's data into a new field that is compatible with modern.
 - Completely drop the field if it's not being used.

-### Customized list view pages that contain more than the list XSLTListViewWebPart

-Classic list view and edit pages are editable by users, so you could, for example, add additional web parts on a list view page.
-If you've done that, the list no longer shows in modern.
-To remediate this, the only approach you can take is to drop the added web parts from the list pages.

 ### Modern and library user interface blocking at site or web level

 The modern list and library user interface can be blocked for a complete site collection (site level) or for one or more sites (web level).
 Remediating this can be done by disabling the respective site or web scoped features as shown in below PnP PowerShell snippet: